 This travel was a wish that came true the other year.
-I’m mentioning it now because I will move to Spain this summer and Hanoi gave me a hint of what to expect: architectural beauty, rich culture, delicious foods, and colder weather.
-So, let´s begin our little exploration of Vietnam´s capital, especially its Old Quarter.
+I’m blogging it now because I will move to Spain this summer and Hanoi gave me a hint of what to expect in Europe: architectural beauty, rich culture, delicious foods, and colder weather.
+So, let’s begin a little exploration of Vietnam´s capital, especially its Old Quarter.

 We finally got to settle our stuff at the new hotel.
 It was nicer with a city view and the manager told me that they were still months in operation so basically we were in for the newest treat in town.
 Their buffet was very good, but sometimes I go a la carte for my favorite Pho noodle soup, a popular Vietnamese dish.
 The staff was very humble and friendly.